ashmystic/ashmystic.github.io/_posts/2022-07-07-veganism-for-body-autonomy-rights.md

 I used to eat meat, dairy or eggs at every single meal until I was about 26 years old, and would scoff at the idea of eating only plants.
 But I’ve been Vegan for over 4 years now!
 I can attest to the fact that it gets a lot easier and less overwhelming over time.
 And it doesn’t have to happen all at once.
 It’s a process, and like any change there will more than likely be setbacks and challenges.
 There sure were for me.
 But I am so glad I persevered!
 And on top of the spiritual reasons for a Vegan diet, there are countless health and environmental reasons for doing so too!

-To learn more about the impact of factory farms on animals I recommend [MercyForAnimals.org](https://mercyforanimals.org).
-And if you’re ready to consider a Vegan diet, a good resource to get started is [VeganSociety.com](https://www.vegansociety.com) or [Vegan.com](https://Vegan.com)!
+To learn more about the impact of factory farms on animals I recommend <a href="https://mercyforanimals.org" target="_blank">MercyForAnimals.org</a>.
+And if you’re ready to consider a Vegan diet, a good resource to get started is <a href="https://www.vegansociety.com" target="_blank">VeganSociety.com</a> or <a href="https://Vegan.com" target="_blank">Vegan.com</a>!
 Or feel free to message me :)

 -Ash